 Back and shoulder pain, tennis elbow and other Musculoskeletal Disorders (MSD) are a major cause of workplace pain, discomfort, disability and costs.
 Help workers in pain now – and prevent it in the future – by improving your workplace.
 Eliminating MSD hazards is one part of creating a safe workplace.

 Small changes can make a big difference!
 A workplace free of MSD hazards protects workers now, allows injured workers to return to their jobs more easily, and allows more people to perform those jobs: male or female; old or young; tall or short.

 The PDF creates a folder that can hold the mini-posters and gives information about MSD and Prevention and how to use the mini-posters.
 The folder and mini-posters together are a self-contained resource.

 Use the 11” x 17’’ poster in the lunchroom or on the Health & Safety board to alert workers to potential MSD hazards in their work and their relationship to pain and discomfort.

-Employers have a legal responsibility to provide a safe workplace under the Ontario Occupational Health and Safety Act.
+Employers are responsible for taking every precaution reasonable in the circumstances for the protection of a worker under the Ontario Occupational Health and Safety Act.
 This includes improving the workplace and implementing measures to protect workers from all hazards, including those related to musculoskeletal disorders.